 API for styling the charts.

-While Charts 9 is released for V17, a project running V14 in npm mode could use the new Charts by overriding the version at the project’s POM file:
+While Charts 9 is released for V17, a project running V14 in npm mode could use the new Charts by overriding the version in the Project Object Model (POM) file:

 <dependency> <groupId>com.vaadin</groupId> <artifactId>vaadin-charts-flow</artifactId> <version>9.0.0</version> </dependency>